Lean

 basic condition

-The expected good state of repair that equipment should possess in order to produce quality parts in a timely manner.
-Under TPM, operators are expected to maintain their machine's basic condition.
+The expected good state of repair that equipment should be in so that it can produce quality parts in a timely manner.
+The basic condition of machines can be maintained through regular cleaning and preventive maintenance.

 downtime